docker/docs/datacenter/ucp/1.1/high-availability/replicate-cas.md

 ---
+aliases:
+- /ucp/high-availability/replicate-cas/
 description: Docker Universal Control plane has support for high availability.
 Learn how to set up your installation to ensure it tolerates failures.
 keywords:
 - replica, controller, availability, high, ucp
 title: Replicate CAs for high availability